All Episodes

 Well, the point here, Israel is still winning this battle.

-The PR can say one thing, but this is an indication of just how much people get wrapped up in imagery and spin and uh and and PR and ignore the reality of things.
+The PR can say one thing, but this is an indication of just how much people get wrapped up in imagery and spin and PR and ignore the reality of things.

 And I can cite countless examples of this throughout our culture, throughout our business world, throughout the media world.

-Um there are I'm not gonna name them, but I can't tell you the number of television and radio shows that in reality have no audience worth speaking of.
+I'm not going to name them, but I can't tell you the number of television and radio shows that in reality have no audience worth speaking of.

 But if you read certain media, you think they're the biggest thing is going for a host of reasons.

-But the the uh spin, nevertheless, makes it look like they're hot, makes it look like they're huge.
+But the spin, nevertheless, makes it look like they're hot, makes it look like they're huge.

-And this is what the terrorists have learned, be it Al-Qaeda or the Hezbows, or whoever have learned about our media.
+And this is what the terrorists have learned, be it al-Qaeda or the Hezbollahs or whoever have learned about our media.

-Such as they try it constantly with the U.S. economy, talking about how rotten it is, supleine America.
+Such as they try it constantly with the U.S. economy, talking about how rotten it is, soup line America.

-And they they're hell-bent on creating crisis after crisis after crisis.
+And they're hell-bent on creating crisis after crisis after crisis.

 They want people in the throes of doom and gloom.